 UW Health Movement Disorders neurologists provide skilled injection of botulinum toxin for the treatment of a variety of disorders that result in abnormal postures or movements.

 Botulinum toxin may be used to treat:

 - Orofacial dyskinesias

-Botox® is the brand name of a neurotoxin.
-Localized injections can help an overactive muscle relax by blocking a neurotransmitter (acetylcholine) that is involved in muscle contraction.
-Botox® does not permanently deactivate muscles.
+Localized injections can help an overactive muscle relax by blocking a neurotransmitter (acetylcholine) that is involved in muscle contraction, it does not permanently deactivate muscles.

-The peak effect of Botox® occurs at roughly the 7-10 day mark.
+The peak effect of the botulinum toxin occurs at roughly the 7-10 day mark.
 Repeat treatments are needed at approximately three-month intervals.

 The Patient Experience

-An initial consultation with a doctor determines whether Botox® is an appropriate treatment.
+An initial consultation with a doctor determines whether botulinum toxin is an appropriate treatment.
 If so, a treatment appointment will be scheduled during which the procedure will be re-explained and questions/concerns addressed.

 Injections are performed in the office and the patient can go home afterward.
 A follow-up visit (in person or by telephone) is usually set up within two to three weeks to evaluate to results of the injection and discuss any side effects or concerns.